 Can Moebius syndrome be detected before birth?

 Moebius syndrome cannot be detected before birth.
-Conversely, a clinical examination is required after birth for a child to receive a proper diagnosis.
+A clinical examination is required after birth for a child to receive a proper diagnosis.

 Are other health problems associated with Moebius syndrome?